Comparison

 Different tools for different stages

-DSPy and Converra aren't direct competitors — they operate at different points in the AI development lifecycle.
+DSPy and Converra aren't direct competitors.
+They operate at different points in the AI development lifecycle.

 Development time (DSPy)